Public Security Intelligence Agency: Foreign ties

-The PSIA has ties to several foreign intelligence security agencies, including the CIA, FBI, Mossad, RAW and MI6, with several PSIA agents being invited to train with the CIA under its Intelligence Analysis Course.
+The PSIA has ties to several foreign intelligence security agencies, including the CIA, FBI, MI6, Mossad, and Research and Analysis Wing (RAW), with several PSIA agents being invited to train with the CIA under its Intelligence Analysis Course.

-In October 2018, Chen Wenqiang, head of the Ministry of State Security, visited the PSIA in order to collaborate on antiterrorism activities prior to the 2020 Tokyo Olympics.
+In October 2018, Chen Wenqiang, head of the Chinese Ministry of State Security, visited the PSIA in order to collaborate on counterterrorism activities prior to the 2020 Tokyo Olympics.